chatwoot/docs/docs/self-hosted/configuration/features/integrations/instagram-channel-setup.md

 Go to webhook Instagram and click on Test with `v11.0`
 ![subscribe](./images/instagram/subscribe.png)

-### NOTE:
-You can have only one app connected to the chatwoot for Instagram and Facebook combined as the Messenger platform is common.
+> **Note**: You can have only one app connected to the chatwoot for Instagram and Facebook combined as the Messenger platform is common.
 But suppose you want to have separate channels for Instagram and Facebook.
 In that case, you can have multiple Facebook pages inside your app that would be connected to Facebook users and Instagram users separately and then connected to the different inbox in the chatwoot page.

 ### Checklist